ImageMagick/Usage-Markdown/basics/index.md

 >
 > Because of this, not all 'attributes' are saved as 'properties', as many attributes need to be saved and used directly as numerical data by image processing operators.
 An example of this is the virtual canvas 'page' attribute.

-Here I use a identify "`-format`" setting to get IM to output the pointsize of the label it created (and discarded) internally.
+Here I use an identify "`-format`" setting to get IM to output the pointsize of the label it created (and discarded) internally.

 ~~~{data-capture-out=property_pointsize.txt}
 convert -size 100x label:Anthony \